miroollya/MINI-CTF-WRITE-UP-2.0/README.md

 soo I ANALYZEE every post and find out some fishy gdrive link :)
 ![image](https://github.com/miroollya/MINI-CTF-WRITE-UP-2.0/assets/129681351/c3801d16-5e64-4399-b0a1-1101c7b9dbbb)

-soo we got to the link and we retrieved .wav and the first tie i hear it i know THIS IS MORSE CODEE TIMEE!!! soo i download the file and use this tool https://morsecode.world/international/decoder/audio-decoder-adaptive.html
+soo we got to the link and we retrieved .wav and the first time i hear it i know THIS IS MORSE CODEE TIMEE!!! soo i download the file and use this tool https://morsecode.world/international/decoder/audio-decoder-adaptive.html

 ![image](https://github.com/miroollya/MINI-CTF-WRITE-UP-2.0/assets/129681351/780cca95-fb8f-48dc-a392-c60ae5dc2137)